 Parents and guardians should be regularly informed of how their children are progressing and provided concrete ways they can support their children in key learning areas.
 Early care providers and teachers have a unique opportunity to partner with families in keeping infants and toddlers on a healthy path to development, especially when a child may be experiencing developmental delays.
 Tools like developmental milestone checklists help track a child’s development over time from both a teacher and parent perspective.
 CLI has provided additional resources, such as roadmaps and a video series, designed to help providers and parents act upon developmental concerns they observe in children in their care.
-These can be used as a reference when teachers and families meet to have a conversation about a child’s development, and families can walk away with clearly outlined steps to take next when a referral for further evaluation may be needed.

 In prekindergarten, a natural opportunity to have these conversations is parent-teacher conferences.
 CLI recommends using conferences not only as a touchpoint for discussing concerns about a particular skill, but also as an opportunity to educate families on what skills they should expect their children to exhibit and why they are important for future learning.
 Tools like family observation forms also hold potential for collecting valuable parent insight and perspective that can positively impact a teacher’s approach with a child.
 Building this partnership during parent-teacher conferences provides a foundation for follow up communications through phone or email.